AzuraCast/AzuraCast/tests/_data/autodj/README.md

     - `distinct` (media must not repeat within a shuffle cycle)
     - `from_request` (assert the pick did / did not come from a request)
     - `playlist_chain_refs` (assert the entry's playlist chain, root to direct)
+    - `entries` (assert all entries of a multi-entry build, e.g. a merged block)
+      - a list of per-entry objects supporting `mode`, `playlist_ref`, `media_ref`, `media_any_of`, `from_request` and `playlist_chain_refs`
+      - also asserts the build's entry count
+      - `distinct: true` changes its meaning on a step with `entries`:
+        - it asserts that no media repeats among the entries of this single build
+        - the usual cross-step meaning (no repeats within a shuffle cycle) does not apply to such a step
 - `queue_history`
   - entries take `media_ref` (or a raw `song_id` / `artist` / `title` for a track not in the dump)